wso2/ETAC/ETAC.md

 Automation enables us to make decisions faster and cheaper by removing humans in the loop.
 The need for automation and the availability of computing and data are key drivers of AI.

 **_Impact_:** At the macro level, AI has a symbiotic relationship with Big Data, Internet of Things (IoT), and observability.
-It has been suggested that wide applications of AI could bring forth an age of abundance where basic human needs such as food, water, warmth, together with many resources and professional services such health, education, legal support, will become abundant.
+It has been suggested that wide applications of AI could bring forth an age of abundance where basic human needs such as food, water, warmth, together with many resources and professional services such as health, education, legal support, will become abundant.
 It is certainly widely acknowledged that AI will displace many existing jobs.

 At the micro level, considering the organizational level impact, AI provides a competitive advantage via automation and agility.
-It provides financial benefits via automation, via optimisations, and creating new revenue streams.
+It provides financial benefits via automation, via optimisations, and via creating new revenue streams.
 Furthermore, AI affects supply chain via data sharing and insight sharing partnerships between participants.

 **_Feasibility_:** In terms of technical merits, AI has achieved several breakthroughs such as deep learning, which has helped surpassing human accuracy levels in many problems.
 Among technical challenges are algorithmic attacks, the need for expert knowledge while tuning and applying AI, and significant time required for data cleansing.
 A recently identified problem with AI is the fact that many AIs continue to promote existing inequalities (and prejudices) since they are trained on data that includes these prejudices.
 This is harming the reputation of AIs but may also meet legal or policy roadblocks.